 Perfect Day Inc., a Californian startup, has recreated the proteins of cow's milk without using animals.
 The company has developed a genetically modified microflora capable of producing both whey and casein through a fermentation process.

-The approach is not unlike that of the yeast used to make beer.
-Yeast is also used in controlled environments to create fermented products: the difference between the two processes is only in the type and purpose of the yeast.
+The approach is not dissimilar to that of yeast used to make beer.
+Yeast is also used in controlled environments to create fermented products – the difference between the two processes is only in the type and purpose of the yeast.

-Perfect Day has the technology to obtain the "central core" of milk, the protein component that constitutes the main and most important part.
+Perfect Day has the technology to obtain the "central nucleus" of milk, the protein component which constitutes the main and most important part.
 It is a vegan milk, lactose-free and with qualities identical to those of cow's milk: very important characteristics for consumers.

-Conventional milk has about 3.3% protein, made up of 82% casein and 18% whey.
-The rest is divided between water, fat and carbohydrates.
+Conventional milk has approximately 3.3% protein, made up of 82% casein and 18% whey.
+The rest is divided between water, fats and carbohydrates.

 Milk is a versatile ingredient used in many products around the world.
 More than 70% of the milk sold is used for processed products: only a third is drunk (and the figure is constantly decreasing).

-It may be difficult to make synthetic whole milk due to the fats that make up the taste and density of cow's milk.
-Protein is the center of milk but it's not the only thing, and green alternatives to fat will have to mimic the flavor.
+It may be difficult to produce synthetic whole milk due to the fats that make up the flavor and thickness of cow's milk.
+Protein is the heart of milk but it's not the only thing, and green alternatives to fat will need to mimic its flavor.

 Products such as yogurt and cheese have different characteristics than fluid milk, and already have far fewer problems to be synthesized in the laboratory.
 And having the core of proteins available, the more protein the product will be, the more faithful its synthetic version will be.